piotrklibert/curved-text/README.md

 I'm refactoring the code right now to make it easier to draw objects other than text along the curve.
-Even if you don't need to draw such things reading the code may still be worthwhile if you want to learn about how Bezier curves work.
+Even if you don't need to draw such things reading the code may still be worthwhile if you want to learn about how Bezier curves work - see `math.rkt`, `point.rkt`, `curve.rkt` and `curved-text.rkt`.

 The code is relatively straightforward and self-contained, it only depends on Racket for now.